vedantt21/nos3-mantle/docs/wiki/Scenario_cFS.md

   * core Flight Executive
     * The core Flight Executive (cFE) is a portable, platform-independent framework that creates an application runtime environment by providing services that are common to most flight applications.
     * cFE Services include:
-      * Event Services (EVS) - manage the software system and create an application runtime environment
+      * Event Services (EVS) - manage the software system and create an application runtime environment.
-      * Executive Services (ES) - provide a service for sending, filtering, and logging event messages
+      * Executive Services (ES) - provide a service for sending, filtering, and logging event messages.
-      * Table Services (TBL) - manage application table images
+      * Table Services (TBL) - manage application table images.
-      * Time Services (TIME)- manage the spacecraft time
+      * Time Services (TIME)- manage the spacecraft time.
-      * Software Bus (SB) - provide an application publish/subscribe message service
+      * Software Bus (SB) - provide an application publish/subscribe message service.
   * Application
     * Applications provide mission functionality using a combination of cFS community apps and mission-specific apps.
   * Development Tools and Ground Systems